opengamedata/opengamedata-unity/README.md

 `$ git submodule add https://github.com/fielddaylab/opengamedata-unity`

 Then, add a reference to `FieldDay.Unity` to the assembly definition file for any namespace where logging functions will be used.
+Note that this submodule includes the [BeauUtil](https://github.com/BeauPrime/BeauUtil) library as a dependency.

 ## Logging